blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

         data:
           zuul:
             child_jobs:
-              - child_jobA
+              - dependent_jobA
-              - child_jobC
+              - dependent_jobC

-Will tell zuul to only run the child_jobA and child_jobC for pre-configured child jobs.
-If child_jobB was configured, it would be now marked as SKIPPED.
+Will tell zuul to only run the dependent_jobA and dependent_jobC for pre-configured dependent jobs.
+If dependent_jobB was configured, it would be now marked as SKIPPED.
 If zuul.child_jobs is empty, all jobs will be marked as SKIPPED.
-Invalid child jobs are stripped and ignored, if only invalid jobs are listed it is the same as providing an empty list to zuul.child_jobs.
+Invalid dependent jobs are stripped and ignored, if only invalid jobs are listed it is the same as providing an empty list to zuul.child_jobs.